Haji Ali Majeerteen: Return to Majerteenia

-Upon his return home to the Majerteen Sultanate after studying in Mecca and Bagdhad, Haji Ali would begin to start spreading dawah and called his people to stop certain practices that were forbidden in Islam.
-He started a school near Taleex and for a time would focus on his preaching.
+Upon his return home to the Majerteen Sultanate after studying in Mecca and Baghdad, Haji Ali would begin to start spreading dawah and called his people to stop certain practices that were forbidden in Islam.
+He started a school in Xalin and for a time would focus on his preaching.
 Under Majerteen Sultan Nur Osman, Haji Ali found it unacceptable to live with the overt violation of Islamic Sharia and formed an alliance with Haji Farah Hirsi, a rebel Sultan of Majerteen.

 Haji Farah attempted to establish a new dynasty to overthrow his cousin.
 Under the arrangement of Sheikh Ali and Haji Farah, Haji Farah would take political responsibility and Sheikh Ali would administer religious affairs.
 Haji Farah attempted to establish a new dynasty to overthrow his cousin.
-Under the arrangement of Sheikh Ali and Haji Farah, Haji Farah would take political responsibility and Sheikh Ali would administer religious affairs but their plot was foiled and both exiled.
+Under the arrangement of Sheikh Ali and Haji Farah, Haji Farah would take political responsibility and Sheikh Ali would administer religious affairs.
+Nur Osman would overpower the duo and Haji Ali's emirate would be limited to the Nugaal.

+According to the Journal of Lieutenant W. Christopher, dated May 8, 1843, Haji Ali Majeerteen commanded “a force of 1,500 horsemen, armed with spears and swords,” stretching from Xalin in the Sool region to Ras Mabber along the Nugaal coast.